ishikagoel529-hue/finance-mistake-detector/README.md

 ## Conclusion:

-This project successfully implements an AI-based personal finance mistake detector that analyzes user income, expenses, and savings to generate a financial health score, detect financial risks, and provide actionable recommendations.
-The assistant also supports what-if simulations to help users understand how changes in spending and saving behavior affect their financial health.
-The project demonstrates the effective use of structured prompting, knowledge-based reasoning, and multi-step decision workflows for real-world financial applications.
+The Personal Finance Mistake Detector AI successfully analyzes user spending behavior, identifies financial risks, and provides actionable guidance backed by financial knowledge.
+It effectively demonstrates real-world application of AI workflows taught in MAT496 and highlights the usefulness of LLM-driven decision-support systems

 ----------